德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

 • That's going to depend on revenue expectations, beyond now and then, the decisions that we make on the factory, and we forecast one quarter at a time.
 Just know that our thinking, it's long term in nature, as I talked -- as I mentioned to Toshiya in the previous call.
 And we're managing through the cycles, right?
-So not what's going to happen in one quarter or even 2 quarters, what we think is going to happen over longer than that on inventory.
+So not what's going to happen in one quarter or even two quarters, what we think is going to happen over longer than that on inventory.
 On capacity, we're adding capacity that's going to support us for many years, right?
 So it's going to give us plenty of headroom.

 • Dave Pahl - Head of IR & VP